EvanHahn/evanhahn-dot-com/_posts/2014-07-25-express-static-deep-dive.md

       maxage: oneDay
     }))

-This code example will set the max-age to just one day, just like the bit above.
-Now, a browser will only request a resource once a day.
+This code example will set the max-age to just one day, just like the header above.
+Now, a browser will only request that resource after one day has passed.

 Notice that the time is in specified milliseconds, not seconds like the header above.
 This is because almost everything in JavaScript is millisecond-based, not second-based; *send* will do the conversion for you.